UMDBPP/PacketRaven/README.md

 > [!NOTE]
 > Resize your terminal window, or zoom out / decrease the font size, as needed.

-6. Upon receiving new packet(s) from a callsign, a new tab will be created (shown in the top bar) to display info for that callsign.
-Use the **left right arrow keys** to switch between tabs.
+6. Upon receiving new packet(s) from a callsign, a new tab will be created (shown in the top bar) for that callsign.
+Use the **left and right arrow keys** to switch between tabs.

-7. When viewing info for a callsign, use the **up and down arrow keys** to switch between plots.
+7. While on a callsign tab, use the **up and down arrow keys** to switch between plots.
     ![altitude telemetry plotted over time](https://github.com/UMDBPP/PacketRaven/blob/main/docs/images/example1_altitude.png)

 8. To quit, press `q` or `Esc`.

 ## retrieve predictions

-Use `predict` to retrieve a balloon flight prediction:
+Run the executable with `predict` to retrieve a balloon flight prediction:
 ```shell
 packetraven.exe predict "2023-08-16T10:00:00" -- -79 39 5 30000 9
 ```